Trullelmao/TheRealWaveDictionary/README.md

-[mag, maggot, magget] - descriptor maggot is a mokk, if directed towards yourself it means you've done something mag is a disturbingly harsh mokk only used on enemies. magget is often used in a jokingly fashion.
+[mag, maggot, magget] - descriptor maggot is a mokk, if directed towards yourself it means you've done something mag is a disturbingly harsh mokk only used on enemies. magget is often used to mokk the other person.

 [bingus] - word
-wave enhanced word of penis.
+bingus the cat.

 [dad is upstairs] - name
 the w2g name trulle always uses in the w2g sessions after a catastrophic